GetLevvel/katacoda-scenarios/rhoar-spring-boot/monitoring/03-add-health-checks.md

     &lt;/dependency&gt;
 </pre>

 Notice how the error message from before is no longer present in Applications => Deployment => Your App => Configuration.
-This is because of the dependency that we just added to ourt `pom.xml`
+This is because of the dependency that we just added to ourt `pom.xml`.
+Adding this dependency triggers fabric8 to create Readiness/Liveness probes for OpenShift.
+These probes will periodically query the new health endpoints to make sure the app is still up.

 Run the following command again to re-deploy the application to OpenShift: